ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 and only when, they appear in all capitals, as shown here.

-The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!I-D.ietf-mls-protocol].
+The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!RFC9420].
 Other relevant terminology may be found in [@?I-D.barnes-mimi-arch] and [@?I-D.ralston-mimi-terminology].

 # Introduction